Check (film): Plot

 Aditya escapes from the orphanage along with his friend, who gets separated.
 He later works under a magician, learning every trick and gimmick he could.
 He grows up to be a con artist indulging in white-collar crimes.
 He befriends Yatra and falls for her.
-Yatra falsely frames him as a terrorist, and he ends up in a prison with a death sentence.
-He grows interest in chess and masters it in the prison under the guidance of Srimannarayana, a fellow inmate.
+Yatra falsely frames him as a terrorist, and he ends up in prison with a death sentence.
+He grows interest in chess and masters it in prison under the guidance of Srimannarayana, a fellow inmate.
 He starts participating in National level competitions.
 Alongside this, he tries to prove his innocence and nullify his death penalty with the help of Manasa, a lawyer, but is not successful.
-He then tries for presidential pardon by becoming popular by playing chess where he wins the National level competition and enters Commonwealth games and wins the tournament.
+He then tries for a presidential pardon by becoming popular by playing chess where he wins the National level competition and enters Commonwealth Games and wins the tournament.
 During the process of asking the president pardon, there is a terrorist attack that leads the president to turn down his petition.

 Just before his death sentence is carried out, he requests to play his final game with the chess grandmaster Viswanathan Anand as a last wish.
 During the game, he escapes from the prison, which he was planning from the start after meeting his childhood friend and the fellow inmate who helped him to learn chess.
 In the end, he narrates how he planned and escaped the prison after realising he wouldn’t be released from the prison even after getting the president’s pardon.
 He justifies his escape by claiming he is not guilty and will prove his innocence to the world.